 How many iOS users are there in the world?

-According to Apple statistics for 2018, at the start of the year, Apple had 1.3 billion active devices.
-At the beginning of 2019, that number rose to 1.4 billion.
-In Q1 2020, Apple’s CEO, Tim Cook, announced the company reached 1.5 billion active devices, among which are the iPhone, iPad, iPod Touch, Mac, Apple Watch, and Apple TV.
-Unsurprisingly, 900 million of these active devices are iPhones, according to CEO Tim Cook’s statement for Reuters.
+In Q1 2021, Apple’s CEO, Tim Cook, announced that the company had reached 1.65 billion active devices, among which are the iPhone, iPad, iPod Touch, Mac, Apple Watch, and Apple TV.
+Unsurprisingly, 1 billion of these active devices are iPhones, according to CEO Tim Cook’s statement for Reuters.